markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 - If the user did not pick "FIGHT"/"fight", check if the user picked "SKIP" or "skip" instead
   - If yes, penalize the player and end the `fight` function
 - If the user did not pick any of the above words, then let the user know they need to pick a valid option

+> **Important:** Computers do not read letters as actual letters, but as binary data, which is a combination of ones and zeros to represent the data (e.g. the letter "a" is 01100001 in binary).
+This means that uppercase and lowercase versions of a letter are represented by different sets of binary code.
+>
+> The lowercase letter "a" is represented as 01100001 in binary code, but the uppercase letter "A" is 01000001.
+If a computer tries to compare uppercase "A" to lowercase "a", it will not find them to be a match.

 Previously, we used control flow statements to take us in one of two possible directions.
 If the player had no health, let them know they have lost.
 Otherwise, let them know how they are doing.